malakzaidi/Reinforcement_Learning_labs/Self_Driving_Taxi_Simulation/README.md

-# 🚖 Taxi-v3 Reinforcement Learning Project 🚕
+# 🚖 Self driving Taxi-v3 Reinforcement Learning Project with Open AI Gymn 🚕

 <h2 align="center">🚀 Technologies Used in This Project</h2>